railone-io/railone-docs/railone/railone-open-api-en.md

      - [8.2 Identity Authentication Error Codes](#Identity-Authentication-Error-Codes)
      - [8.3 Abnormal Status Error Codes](#Abnormal-Status-Error-Codes)
      - [8.4 KYC Failure Error Codes](#KYC-Failure-Error-Codes)

+## Railone API

+Welcome to the Railone API documentation.
+This document is aimed at Railone ToB's card business.
+Currently, it supports multiple card types.
+Different cards support different fiat and fees.
+API usage steps are as follows:

+1. Please register an institution account at [https://www.railone.io/](https://www.railone.io/), and if you are unable to access, please provide your IP address.
+2. After the Railone audit is passed, the institution can login successfully.
+3. Checks the wallet address and deposit, support USDT, BTC, ETH, etc..
+4. Create Appkey and secret, and optionally configure webhook callback address.
+5. Call the API for KYC, card opening, card activation, deposit and other operations.
+Railone will notify through the callback address when the status changes.

+* Test environment (restricted by IP whitelist): https://api.sandbox.railone.io/
+* Production environment (restricted by IP whitelist): https://api.railone.io/

 ## API Specifications